Windows $MFT and NTFS Metadata Extractor Tool (ntfswalk)

 ntfwalk -partition c -action_include_clusterinfo -csv > results.csv

-As a final example, if one wishes to extract cluster data associated with a MFT entry, one can use the [-action_copy_files <directory to store extracted files>].
-In this case, we are enumerating only those 'deleted' files that have an extension of 'lnk'.
-Finally, we tell ntfswalk to copy each of the clusters associated with these resulting files to a 'dump' directory.
+As a third example, if one wishes to extract cluster data associated with a MFT entry, one can use the [-action_copy_files <directory to store extracted files>].
+The syntax below shows we want to enumerate only those deleted files that have an extension of lnk.
+As part of the copy, we tell ntfswalk to copy each of the clusters associated with these resulting files to a dump directory.
 The syntax of the command is:

 ntfwalk -partition c -filter_deleted_files -filter_ext "lnk" \ -action_copy_files c:\dump\deleted.lnk -csv > results.csv